 Religious studies graduate programs are designed to train students who are interested in pursuing careers in spirituality, human services, and education.
 Graduate programs in religious studies are interdisciplinary and provide students with opportunities to develop critical thinking and effective research and writing skills.

 Many programs allow students to enroll part-time or full-time.
-Graduate Religious Studies programs offer Masters of Arts and Master Degree in Religious Studies, Doctorate Degrees, Masters of Divinity Degrees, and certificates in Religious Studies.
+Graduate Religious Studies programs offer Masters of Arts and Masters in Religious Studies, Doctorate Degrees, Masters of Divinity Degrees, and certificates in Religious Studies.
 Although all provide training in the field of religious studies, some offer specializations in areas such as Muslim studies, organizational leadership, Jewish-Christian studies, and Buddhist studies.

 Discover more about the options for earning a degree in religious studies at accredited colleges and universities today!

 Houston Baptist University